Shenmue: Shenmue Online and Shenmue City

-After Shenmue II, Suzuki worked on various projects which failed to see release, including Shenmue Online, a PC MMORPG announced in 2004.
-He established his own development company, Ys Net, in 2008 and left Sega in 2011.
-In 2010, Sega announced Shenmue City, a social game for the Mobage service.
-It was not released outside Japan and was shut down in December 2011.
+After Shenmue II, Suzuki worked on various projects which failed to see release.
+In 2004, Sega announced a massively multiplayer online role-playing game for PC, Shenmue Online, developed with the Korean studio JCEntertainment.
+It was canceled in 2007.
+In 2008, Suzuki established his own development company, Ys Net, and left Sega in 2011.
+In December 2010, Sega launched Shenmue City, a social game for the Mobage service in Japan.
+Suzuki hoped that, if it were successful, it could be used to fund Shenmue III.
+It was shut down in December 2011.

+Remasters

+Sega and the British developer D3T began developing remasters of Shenmue I and II featuring new models, textures and lighting, but these were canceled in 2017.
+Sega said that combining "original animations and characters" with high-definition graphics did not meet their standards.
+Instead, in August 2018, Sega released high-definition ports for Windows, PlayStation 4 and Xbox One.
+They include new graphics and control options, improved user interfaces, and Japanese and English voices.
+Some details, such as product placement, are omitted, and cutscenes are presented in their original aspect ratio due to technical limitations.

 Shenmue III

 During Sony's presentation at the E3 conference on June 15, 2015, Suzuki announced a Kickstarter crowdfunding campaign for Shenmue III, having licensed the series from Sega.
-Shenmue III became the fastest-funded and the highest-funded video game project in Kickstarter history, reaching its initial $2 million goal in just over nine hours, and earning $6.3 million in total.
+Shenmue III became the fastest-funded and the highest-funded video game project in Kickstarter history, reaching its initial $2 million goal in just over nine hours and earning $6.3 million in total.
 It was released on 19 November 2019 for PlayStation 4 and Windows.

-Remasters

-Sega began developing remasters of Shenmue I and II featuring new models, textures and lighting, but these were canceled in 2017.
-Sega said that "working with original animations and characters but meshing them with enhanced HD visuals gave us a game that we felt would not meet the standards that Shenmue fans expect and deserve".
-Instead, in August 2018, Sega released high-definition ports for Windows, PlayStation 4 and Xbox One.
-The ports include new graphics and control options, improved user interfaces, and Japanese and English voices.
-Some details, such as product placement, are omitted, and cutscenes are presented in their original aspect ratio due to technical limitations.

-Later projects
+Future

-According to Suzuki, the three Shenmue games cover around 40% of the story he has planned.
-In 2015, he said he hoped the series would cover four or five games.
+In 2015, Suzuki said he hoped Shenmue would cover four or five games.
+In 2019, he said the first three games had covered only around 40% of the story.
 Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV.
 In 2020, Suzuki told IGN he had created Shenmue III "for the fans", and that he planned to give Shenmue IV more mainstream appeal.

-In 2024, fans purchased a 15-second advertisement on a Times Square video billboard to campaign for Shenmue IV.
+In June 2024, fans purchased a 15-second advertisement on a Times Square video billboard to campaign for Shenmue IV.
+In December 2025, Ys Net said it was considering legal action over a hoax Shenmue IV trailer made with AI.
+IGN characterized the trailer as part of a wave of AI hoaxes that were becoming difficult to discern from real game footage.
+In July 2026, the British novelty candidate Count Binface released a video demanding Sega release Shenmue IV.